OfficeDev/open-xml-docs/docs/word/how-to-set-a-custom-property-in-a-word-processing-document.md

 ## Working with the Document

 Given the **CustomDocumentProperty** object, the code next interacts with the document that you supplied in the parameters to the **SetCustomProperty** procedure.
-The code starts by opening the document in read/write mode by using the [Open](/dotnet/api/documentformat.openxml.packaging.wordprocessingdocument.open) method of the [WordprocessingDocument](/dotnet/api/documentformat.openxml.packaging.wordprocessingdocument) class.
+The code starts by opening the document in read/write mode by using the [Open](/dotnet/api/documentformat.openxml.packaging.wordprocessingdocument.open) method of the <xref:DocumentFormat.OpenXml.Packaging.WordprocessingDocument> class.
 The code attempts to retrieve a reference to the custom file properties part by using the [CustomFilePropertiesPart](/dotnet/api/documentformat.openxml.packaging.wordprocessingdocument.customfilepropertiespart) property of the document.

 ### [C#](#tab/cs-5)
 ```csharp